 800 hour service, Arronet 35 w/2x OXE 200 | 8 000 |

 Since the OXE service interval is 200 hours and the Yamaha interval is only 100 hours, the service cost pr. hour is about the same.
-While there are workshops doing Yamaha service “everywhere”, sometimes we need to go longer distances to get service for the OXE engines.
+While workshops are doing Yamaha service “everywhere”, sometimes we need to go longer distances to get service for the OXE engines.

 On top of the “regular” services every 200 hours, OXE has other services at other intervals, like the 800-hour service, where the parts alone are about 2100 euros.
 When we add this, the cost is even higher.